 We have just returned, and it was everything and more.
 We had many variations of weather too!
 The morning we landed we had a smattering of snow, which I was very excited about!
 This then cleared and we had bright blue skies.
 The following day, we had snow for about 4 hours.
 It was amazing to see Prague in all weathers.
 I thought I would give you a run down of the practical information firstly in this post, before going on to tell you a tale or two about what we did, in another post.

 As I said, we were very lucky with our flights to Prague, and paid just £70 return for both of us with EasyJet.
 That was paying for allocated seats too!
-Bargain.
+Bargain and makes a weekend in Prague a great mini break option.
 The flight from London is just an hour and forty minutes, so its very quick.
 Great for a rubbish flyer like me (I know, I know, the amount of flights I do you would think I’d be great)!
 When you get to Prague, you have a few options to get into town.
 You can get public transport, a private taxi or your hotel transfer.
 We used public transport as I like to experience the normal local life!
 I think you see a lot of the residential side of the place too.
 The bus you need is number 100 or 119.
 You get this right outside the airport, and it takes you to the metro.
 Here, you change to a train and it takes you right into Town.
 We had booked a hotel in the Old Town, so the nearest stop for us was Mustek, which is on the A and B train lines.
 It was then just a five minute walk to our hotel.
 Simple, cost effective (around £1.50 each) and just a 35 minute journey in total.

 I booked our Hotel based on location.
 It was our first time visit to Prague, so we knew we would want to explore all over the town, as well as do the many touristy things I had read about.
 We were told to avoid staying in Wenceslas square if we wanted a bit more of a laid back trip, as Wenceslas is where the stag and hen doo’s tend to head.
 The Old Town square seemed a great location for our needs.
 I booked a hotel called Leon D’Oro, and it was just a two minute walk from the main Old Town Square (where the famous Aviation clock etc is).
 Wenceslas Square just 10 minutes in the other direction.
 The Old Town square is just gorgeous, and a short walk through it brings you to the famous Charles Bridge.
 The Charles Bridge is beautiful to walk across into the “Lesser Quarter”, which Nik and I fell in love with.
 Its very traditional and home to the Prague Castle.
 The square is also home to the stunning Church of Our Lady Before Tyn which you must see when in Prague